Connecting the Dots: UV-Bright Companions of Little Red Dots as Lyman-Werner Sources Enabling Direct Collapse Black Hole Formation: LRD Selection and Data

 \subsection{Imaging and Photometry}

 All imaging data used in this work are mosaics processed with the \textsc{grizli} pipeline \citep{gabe_brammer_grizli}, version v7.2 or later.
 This version includes the \texttt{snowblind} routine to mask NIRCam and NIRISS snowballs, as well as an updated bad pixel mask.
 Most mosaics are publicly accessible via the DJA\footnote{\url{https://dawn-cph.github.io/dja/imaging/v7/}}.
-Throughout our analysis, we require SW mosaics with 0.02\arcsec/pixel sampling and LW mosaics with 0.04\arcsec/pixel sampling.
+Throughout our analysis, we require short-wavelength mosaics with $0\arcsec02$/pixel sampling and long-wavelength mosaics with $0\arcsec04$/pixel sampling.

-For the UNCOVER field, we use the DR3 mosaics available through the UNCOVER data release website \citep{Suess2024_mediumbands, Bezanson_uncover2024}\footnote{\url{https://jwst-uncover.github.io/DR3.html}}.
+For the UNCOVER field, we use the DR3 mosaics available through the UNCOVER data release website \citep{Bezanson_uncover2024,Suess2024_mediumbands}\footnote{\url{https://jwst-uncover.github.io/DR3.html}}.
 These products are identical to the \textsc{grizli} v7.2 mosaics hosted on DJA, named as \texttt{abell2744clu-grizli-v7.2-{filter}-clear\_drc}.
-For the CEERS field, we use SW mosaics from DJA (v7.2), provided as 12 individual tiles, named \texttt{ceers-full-xi.yj-v7.2-{filter}-clear\_drc}, with $i=0$–5 and $j=0$–1, along with LW mosaics, \texttt{named ceers-full-grizli-v7.2-{filter}-clear\_drc}.
-The GOODS fields, observed through the JADES and /or FRESCO, mosaics are similarly drawn from DJA, with filenames \texttt{gds-grizli-v7.2-{filter}-clear\_drc} and \texttt{gdn-grizli-v7.4-{filter}-clear\_drc} for GOODS-S and GOODS-N, respectively.
-For the EIGER and the VENUS programs, where no public mosaics are currently available, we reduce the images locally using the \textsc{grizli} v7.2 pipeline.
+For the CEERS field, we use short-wavelength mosaics from DJA (v7.2), provided as 12 individual tiles, named \texttt{ceers-full-xi.yj-v7.2-{filter}-clear\_drc}, with $i=0$–5 and $j=0$–1, along with long-wavelength mosaics, \texttt{named ceers-full-grizli-v7.2-{filter}-clear\_drc}.
+The GOODS fields, observed through the JADES and/or FRESCO program, mosaics are similarly drawn from DJA, with filenames \texttt{gds-grizli-v7.2-{filter}-clear\_drc} and \texttt{gdn-grizli-v7.4-{filter}-clear\_drc} for GOODS-S and GOODS-N, respectively.
+For the EIGER and VENUS programs, where no public mosaics are currently available, we reduce the images locally using the \textsc{grizli} v7.2 pipeline.
 These reductions follow the methodology outlined in the PANORAMIC field notebook\footnote{\url{https://github.com/gbrammer/panoramic-jwst/blob/main/Notebooks/step3-panoramic-mosaics.ipynb}}.